 Places to eat on Clare Island

-The Community Centre & Bar is right beside the beach, take a stroll on the strand and then pop inside.
+Once you've finished your feast, take a stroll along the strand and pop inside The Community Centre & Bar.
 It’s another hub of activity with epic trad sessions, set dancing, sean-nós singing, and poetry.

 Places to Stay on Clare Island

 On Clare Island, you can sleep under the stars on the campsite near the beach, so you can start your day with a swim.
-There’s self-catering accommodation, quaint B&Bs are dotted across the island, and if you really want a unique experience, you can stay overnight in Clare Island Lighthouse.
+There’s self-catering accommodation, quaint B&Bs dotted across the island, and if you really want a unique experience, stay overnight in Clare Island Lighthouse.

 From charming cottages to spectacular sea views, get away from the hustle and bustle of everyday life with a stay on Clare Island.

 Originally the house of the O’Donnells, the landlords of Clew Bay in the 1800s, Go Explore Hostel is a modern budget hostel.
-Next door to Sailor’s Bar and Restaurant, the cheerful hostel has communal areas so you can easily chat with fellow guests.
+Next door to the Community Centre and Bar, the cheerful hostel has communal areas so you can easily chat with fellow guests.
 Book into the family-run hostel and learn all the island’s insider tips before falling asleep to the sound of the ocean.